tsalo/convert-eprime/README.md

 Convert_eprime
 ==============

 Python code meant to convert eprime files to csvs for analysis.
+In progress.